The Innocent (Coben novel)

-The novel was made into a Spanish television miniseries of the same name that was released on Netflix in April, 2021.
+The novel was made into a Spanish television miniseries of the same name that was released on Netflix in April 2021.

 Plot summary

 Matt Hunter is a seemingly ordinary man in suburban New Jersey with a pregnant wife, Olivia.
-But Matt's past is not so ordinary.
-In his late teens, Matt tried to break up a fight involving his friend, and wound up unintentionally killing the other fighter.
+His past is not so ordinary.
+In his late teens, he tried to break up a fight involving his friend, and wound up unintentionally killing the other fighter.
 While his friends spent time in college, Matt was behind bars serving time for negligent manslaughter.
-Now nine years after being released from prison, Matt is a paralegal in his brother's law firm and his life is looking up.
+Now, nine years after being released from prison, Matt is a paralegal in his brother's law firm and his life is looking up.
 However, the past won't seem to go away.
 As Matt and Olivia try to buy a house in his old neighborhood, neighbors and local authorities make it clear he is not welcome.
-After Matt receives disturbing photos from his wife's phone, a man who is tailing Matt ends up dead.
+After Matt receives disturbing photos from his wife's phone, a man who is tailing him ends up dead.
 Matt soon learns that Olivia also has a past that she'd like to forget.
 Unable to trust anyone, Matt and Olivia are forced to work outside the law to save themselves and their future.